 If Nature were to draw a map of the world what would it look like?
-We’ve grown accustomed to seeing the world divided into 195 countries, but there is another way to see, and better understand, the planet we call home.
-One Earth presents a novel biogeographical framework called Bioregions 2020, which builds upon the world’s 846 terrestrial ecoregional divisions (Dinerstein et al. 2017) to delineate 185 discrete bioregions organized within the world's major biogeographical realms.
+We’ve grown accustomed to seeing the world divided into countries, but there is another way to see, and better understand, the planet we call home.
+One Earth presents a novel biogeographical framework called Bioregions 2020, which builds upon 846 terrestrial ecoregion divisions (Dinerstein et al. 2017) to delineate 185 discrete bioregions organized within the world's major biogeographical realms.

-Two years in development, with input from an array of field scientists, conservation experts, and geographers, Bioregions 2020 provides a framework to support grantmaking and scientific research across a group of related ecosystems.
+Two years in development, with input from an array of field scientists, conservation experts, and geographers, Bioregions 2020 provides a framework to support scientific research and grantmaking efforts across a group of related ecosystems.
 It can also be useful as an educational tool, helping people better understand the underlying ecological fabric of life that surrounds them.

 While referenced frequently in scientific literature for conservation planning, the terrestrial ecoregions are often too small and too numerous to be used for country-level or large-scale regional planning efforts.
 In many cases the spatial configuration of one ecoregion is embedded within another and cannot be considered apart.
 One clear example of this is the U.S. Central Rocky Mountain Forests, which are tightly interlinked with the Montana Valley Grasslands.
 In other cases, groups of similar ecoregions that are adjacent to each other, for example the three northern grassland ecoregions just to the east of the Rockies, share similar attributes and thus from a conservation perspective could be considered in tandem.

-The 184 bioregions are organized by the world’s eight biogeographical realms, the broadest division of the Earth's land surface within which groupings of organisms share a common evolutionary history -- Nearctic, Neotropic, Palearctic, Afrotropic, Indomalay, Australasia, Oceania, and Antarctic.
+The 185 bioregions are organized by the world’s major biogeographical realms, the broadest division of the Earth's land surface within which groupings of organisms share a common evolutionary history -- Nearctic, Neotropic, Palearctic, Afrotropic, Indomalayan, Australasian, Oceanian, and Antarctic.
 The realms roughly correspond to the major continents of the Earth but are further subdivided to coincide with familiar climatic zones.
 For example, the Neotropical realm is divided into Central America and Southern America.
 These realm divisions – 14 in total -- provide the overarching content framework for the One Earth website and its Project Marketplace.

 Bioregions cannot cross a realm line, so each realm contains a finite number of bioregions, which can be grouped into subrealms:

-• Western Eurasia (west Palearctic, aka W. Europe): 13 bioregions
+• Western Eurasia (west Palearctic, aka W. Europe): 13 bioregions, 5 subrealms

-• Central Eurasia (central Palearctic, aka C. Asia): 9 bioregions
+• Central Eurasia (central Palearctic, aka C. Asia): 9 bioregions, 4 subrealms

-• Eastern Eurasia (east Palearctic, aka E. Asia): 17 bioregions
+• Eastern Eurasia (east Palearctic, aka E. Asia): 18 bioregions, 7 subrealms

-• Southern Eurasia (south Palearctic, aka MENA): 5 bioregions
+• Southern Eurasia (south Palearctic, aka MENA): 5 bioregions, 2 subrealms

-• Indomalaya (aka South & Southeast Asia): 18 bioregions
+• Indomalaya (aka South & Southeast Asia): 18 bioregions, 3 subrealms

 - Deserts & Xeric Shrublands (rust)